-Due to the geographical diversity of Prudential's businesses, Prudential is subject to the risk of exchange rate fluctuations.
-Prudential's operations in the US and Asia, which represent a significant proportion of operating profit based on longer-term investment returns and shareholders' funds, generally write policies and invest in assets denominated in local currencies.
+Prudential is subject to the risk of exchange rate fluctuations owing to the geographical diversity of its businesses in local currencies.
 Although this practice limits the effect of exchange rate fluctuations on local operating results, it can lead to significant fluctuations in Prudential's consolidated financial statements upon the translation of results into pounds sterling.
 This exposure is not currently separately managed.
 The currency exposure relating to the translation of reported earnings could impact on financial reporting ratios such as dividend cover, which is calculated as operating profit after tax on an IFRS basis, divided by the dividends relating to the reporting year.
 The impact of gains or losses on currency translations is recorded as a component of shareholders' funds within other comprehensive income.
 Consequently, this could impact on Prudential's gearing ratios (defined as debt over debt plus shareholders' funds).
 The Group's surplus capital position for regulatory reporting purposes may also be affected by fluctuations in exchange rates with possible consequences for the degree of flexibility the Prudential has in managing its business.